-Description of Long-Range Capital Financial Plan Model
+Description of the Long-Range Capital Financial Plan Model

-In order to address the complex challenge of financing the unfunded capital infrastructure needs identified in the capital asset replacement scheduling system (CARSS), while remaining within the various constraints imposed by the District's borrowing limits, the OCFO engaged the services of our external financial advisor, PFM Advisors LLC ("PFM") to develop a long-range financial planning model.
+The OCFO engaged the services of an external financial advisor, PFM Advisors LLC ("PFM") to develop a long-range financial planning model.
+The model is instrumental to address the complex challenge of financing the unfunded capital infrastructure needs identified in the capital asset replacement scheduling system (CARSS), while remaining within the various constraints imposed by the District's borrowing limits.
 This modeling effort will assist the District in identifying financial strategies to fund the identified capital needs gap in the earliest year possible given various constraints, such as the amount of paygo or additional federal funding available over various periods.